This is part 2 of a 3-part series about the ConvertKit email editor:

 1. Convert an existing text block

-Here's an example of changing paragraph text to a heading:
+Here's an example of changing paragraph text to Heading 1 format:

 2. Insert directly

-Alternatively, you can access the content block menu from a blank content block and simply select your desired text format.
+Alternatively, you can click a blank content block and simply select your desired text format in the toolbar.
 The editor will automatically convert the block to that format, and then you can just start typing from there!

-Here's an example of turning an empty content block into an unordered list:
+Here's an example of turning an empty content block into a bulleted list:

-At this point, we've covered basic text formatting, and how to create text blocks, as well as convert between the different types.
+At this point, we've covered basic text formatting, and how to create text blocks, as well as convert between different types of blocks.

 Next, let's go over the remaining text-related content block menu items, and how to use them!